 Now while this protocol may appear extreme, in this case the practitioner is using diet to provide the best possible conditions to help your gut to heal, which could have a huge impact on your health and vitality.
 Fortunately, the range of specialised diets in the Eating4Vitality program, along with the functions to make it easier for you to follow the diet, provides the variety within one program for a pathway to recovery and vitality.

-Another advantage of an Eating4Vitality membership is that you have access to all the diet categories, with no additional payment required.
+Another advantage of the affordable Eating4Vitality membership is that you have access to all the diet categories for 12 months, with no additional payment required.

 The Vitality Calculator